lucianpls/QB3/README.md

 # C API
 [QB3.h](QB3lib/QB3.h) contains the public C API interface.
 The workflow is to create opaque encoder or decoder control structures, set or query options and encode or decode the raster data.
-Finally, the control structures have to be destroyed.
 There are a couple of QB3 encoder modes.
 The default one is the fastest.
 The other modes extend the encoding method, which results in slighlty better compression at the expense of encoding speed.
 For 8bit natural images the compression ratio